Our actions make a difference

 - Reduce your rubbish.
 Switch to a reusable coffee cup, carry a reusable water bottle, use soap and shampoo bars, and buy fruit and veg loose.
 Or go a step further and find your local refill shop.

 For more ways to put your faith into action to tackle the injustice of the climate crisis, visit our climate campaigning page.
-And if you'd like to take your church on a journey to explore these and other lifestyle actions, why not take on Let's Change the Climate - a new Tearfund climate challenge perfect for congregations looking to take small steps towards climate action.
+And if you'd like to take your church on a journey to explore these and other lifestyle actions, why not take on Let's Change the Climate - a Tearfund climate challenge perfect for congregations looking to take small steps towards climate action.
+You can also download a copy of this guide to share with your church.